amanarora9848/unige-rt1-assignment1/README.md

     p-value: 1.0039328062132435e-05

-Given the very small p-value, we reject the null hypothesis in favor of the alternative hypothesis at the 0.05 significance level.
+Given the very small p-value, I reject the null hypothesis in favor of the alternative hypothesis at the 0.05 significance level.
 There is strong statistical evidence suggesting that Implementation A has a lower success rate than Implementation L. The negative z-statistic indicates that the success rate of Implementation A is lower than that of Implementation L.

 ```python